Syed-Asfar-27/Gender-Prediction-On-The-Basis-Of-Names/README.md

    pip install pandas scikit-learn
    ```

-3. Download the dataset from the following URL: [Gender by Name Dataset](https://archive.ics.uci.edu/dataset/591/gender+by+name).
-Save it as 'name_gender_dataset.csv' in the project directory.

-4. Replace 'name_gender_dataset.csv' in the code with your dataset path.
+3. Replace 'name_gender_dataset.csv' in the code with your dataset path.

 ## Usage